Wondering what the difference is between the Nike Metcon 5 and Metcon 6 - and, crucially, which ones are worth your cash? We're here to help!

-The Metcon range by Nike has become one of the best workout shoes out there.
+The Metcon range by Nike are regularly ranked among the best cross training shoes.
 Recognised by athletes and CrossFit fanatics alike, it has become known as the shoe for delivering support, comfort and durability during intense exercise, especially workouts like circuit training and weightlifting.

 The most recent, sixth addition to the Metcon range was released in summer last year.
 Named the Nike Metcon 6, the gym shoe hit shelves around a year after its predecessor, the Nike Metcon 5, boasting a few new design details such as a more breathable upper.